LaVeyan Satanism: Demographics

 Membership levels of the Church of Satan are hard to determine, as the organisation has not released such information.
 During its early years, the church claimed a membership of around 10,000, although defectors subsequently claimed that the number was only in the hundreds.
 Membership was largely, although not exclusively, white.
 LaVey recognised this, suggesting that the church appealed particularly to white Americans because they lacked the strong sense of ethnic identity displayed by African-Americans and Hispanic Americans.
 The historian of religion Massimo Introvigne suggested that it had never had more than 1000 or 2000 members at its height, but that LaVeyan ideas had had a far greater influence through LaVey's books.
 Membership is gained by paying $225 and filling out a registration statement, and thus initiates are bestowed with lifetime memberships and not charged annual fees.

 La Fontaine thought it likely that the easy availability of LaVey's writings would have encouraged the creation of various Satanic groups that were independent of the Church of Satan itself.
 In The Black Flame, a number of groups affiliated with the church has been mentioned, most of which are based in the United States and Canada although two groups were cited as having existed in New Zealand.
 In his 2001 examination of Satanists, the sociologist James R. Lewis noted that, to his surprise, his findings "consistently pointed to the centrality of LaVey's influence on modern Satanism".
 "Reflecting the dominant influence of Anton LaVey's thought", Lewis noted that the majority of those whom he examined were atheists or agnostics, with 60% of respondents viewing Satanism as a symbol rather than a real entity.
 20% of his respondents described The Satanic Bible as the most important factor that attracted them to Satanism.
 Elsewhere, Lewis noted that few Satanists who were not members of the Church of Satan would regard themselves as "orthodox LaVeyans".

-Examining the number of LaVeyan Satanists in Britain, in 1995 the religious studies scholar Graham Harvey wrote that the Church of Satan had no organized presence in the country.
+Examining the number of LaVeyan Satanists in the United Kingdom, in 1995 the religious studies scholar Graham Harvey wrote that the Church of Satan had no organized presence in the country.
 He noted that LaVey's writings were widely accessible in British bookshops, and La Fontaine suggested that there may have been individual Church members within the country.

+Acceptance

+For a number of reasons, LaVey's Satanism achieved "a measure of social legitimization" and established for themselves an image as a "legitimate, conventional, and nonthreatening religious entity", at least in the United States (according to researchers Taub and Nelson).
+As "establishment" Satanists they are hedonistic and self-centered, but are not sanctioned by the law provided they appear to be operating within the law.
+A possible reason for such acceptance has been said to be the growing skepticism of the supernatural and so people "find it difficult to take seriously" that those in an earlier era might have been burned at the stake.